Early Years ELSA Training

 - The five days initial training delivered by highly experienced Educational Psychologists;

-- An electronic copy of all the PowerPoints and handouts;
+- Access to an electronic copy of all the PowerPoints and handouts;

-- The updated second edition of the handbook ‘Emotional wellbeing: An introductory handbook for schools’ by Gillian Shotton and Sheila Burton (August 2018);
+- The updated second edition of the handbook ‘Emotional wellbeing: An introductory handbook for schools’ by Gillian Shotton and Sheila Burton;

 - Exclusive use of the ELSA Network logo for your setting’s website and any EY ELSA materials;